AngleProtocol/merkl-docs/merkl-mechanisms/incentive-mechanisms.md

 * [Fixed reward rate campaigns](distributions.md#fixed-reward-rate-campaigns): a predefined amount of rewards per unit of liquidity is distributed at a fixed rate.
 * [Capped reward rate campaigns](distributions.md#capped-reward-rate-campaigns): similar to variable rate campaigns, but with a maximum APR that cannot be exceeded.

+### 3️⃣ Customization Options

+[Distribution types](distributions.md) define how rewards are allocated among eligible users.
+Common models include:

+* [Variable reward rate campaigns](distributions.md#variable-reward-rate-campaigns): rewards are distributed proportionally based on time-weighted liquidity within the eligibility pool.
+* [Fixed reward rate campaigns](distributions.md#fixed-reward-rate-campaigns): a predefined amount of rewards per unit of liquidity is distributed at a fixed rate.
+* [Capped reward rate campaigns](distributions.md#capped-reward-rate-campaigns): similar to variable rate campaigns, but with a maximum APR that cannot be exceeded.

 ## 🔄 Feature Compatibility

 {% hint style="danger" %}